ptvan/ptvan.github.io/_posts/2021-07-27-being-productive-in-Scala.md

 ### Language features

+Scala is an object-oriented programming language due to objects being first-class entities, _ie._ everything is an object.
+Scala is also a functional programming language, with emphasis on recursion, minimizing side-effects and being able to pass functions as arguments.

-Despite their similarities, Scala's syntax can cause some [problems for Java programmers](http://jim-mcbeath.blogspot.com/2008/09/scala-syntax-primer.html) beyond [different names for similar ideas](https://docs.scala-lang.org/tutorials/scala-for-java-programmers.html).
+Despite their similarities, Scala's syntax can trip up [Java programmers](https://docs.scala-lang.org/tutorials/scala-for-java-programmers.html) since some common things in Java (*static* keyword, *break* statements, etc. ) [do not exist in Scala](http://jim-mcbeath.blogspot.com/2008/09/scala-syntax-primer.html) and other things are subtly different (infix statements)

 ### Build systems